marcusellison/thinking/content/about.md

 title: What I'm thinking about
 ---

-One of the most important obstacles to [[accelerate innovation]] is capturing it effectively.
+The most important obstacle to [[accelerate innovation]] is capturing it effectively.

-Some investors describe this problem as information overload or keeping track of signal from the companies they invest in

-I view this problem as one that can partially be solved by technology through better tools to capture progress.
+An entrepreneur cannot know she is making progress without feedback.
+An investor cannot understand what is worth investing in without context.

-My current hypothesis is that [[atomic updates]] are the best way to capture progress because they enable update standardization.
+I believe [[atomic updates]] are the solution.

-[Venturemark](https://venturemark.co/) is an experimental platform for creating these atomic updates.
+[Venturemark](https://venturemark.co/) is an experiment to make creating atom updates easy.

 [about me](https://marcusellison.com/)